15 Frequent Running Questions Every New Runner May Ask

 You don’t have to, but it helps if you do.
 It will give you direction, time frame, tangible target and continuous guide.

 Whether you’re a total beginner or an advanced runner training for un ultra, it’s important to know what you’re doing, when and how.
-Good training plan can be incredibly helpful.
+A good training plan can be incredibly helpful.

 Of course, if your plan is to jog happily three times per week in the park, then no other plan is needed.